yairm210/Unciv/Uniques.md

 "Indicates the capital city" - Unciv requires a specific building to indicate the capital city, which is used for many things.
 In total overhaul mods, you can change the building that indicates this.

 "Free Technology" - Self explanatory.

+"Free Social Policy" - Self explanatory.

+"Empire enters golden age" - if already in a golden age, it is extended by the number of turns that a new golden age would have given.

+"Worker construction increased 25%" - Self explanatory.

+"-[amount]% Culture cost of acquiring tiles [cityFilter]","-[amount]% Gold cost of acquiring tiles [cityFilter]" - self explanatory.

+"[amount] free [unitName] units appear", "Free [unitName] appears" - Self explanatory.
+If given to a building, the units will appear next to the city the building was constructed in.
+If the specified unit can construct cities, the unique will not activate for One-City Challenge players.